 Rule 14a-8 under the Exchange Act addresses when a company must include a stockholder's proposal in its proxy statement and identify the proposal in its form of proxy when the company holds an annual or special meeting of stockholders.
-Under Rule 14a-8, proposals that stockholders intend to have included in the Company's proxy statement and form of proxy for the 2024 annual meeting of Stockholders must be received by the Company no later than December , 2023.
+Under Rule 14a-8, proposals that stockholders intend to have included in the Company's proxy statement and form of proxy for the 2024 annual meeting of stockholders must be received by the Company no later than December 23, 2023.
 However, if the date of the 2024 annual meeting of stockholders changes by more than 30 days from the date of the 2023 Annual Meeting of Stockholders, the deadline is a reasonable time before the Company begins to print and mail its proxy materials, which deadline will be set forth in a Quarterly Report on Form 10-Q or will otherwise be communicated to stockholders.
 Stockholder proposals must also be otherwise eligible for inclusion.

-In addition to the requirements of Rule 14a-8, and as more specifically provided for in our bylaws, in order for a nomination of persons for election to our Board or a proposal of business to be properly brought before our annual meeting of stockholders, nominations for election as a director and proposals for stockholder action may be made only by stockholders of the Company of record by giving written notice delivered or mailed to the Secretary of the Company:

-(a) in the case of an annual meeting of stockholders that is called for a date that is within thirty (30) days before or after the anniversary date of the immediately preceding annual meeting of stockholders, not less than one hundred twenty (120) days prior to such anniversary date; and (b) in the case of an annual meeting of stockholders, not less than one hundred twenty (120) days prior to such anniversary date; and (b) in the case of an annual meeting of stockholders, or in the case of a special meeting of stockholders, not later than the close of business on the tenth (10th) day following the day on which the notice of meeting was mailed or public disclosure of the date of the 2024 annual meeting of stockholders is the same as the date of the 2023 Annual Meeting of Stockholders, a stockholder making a nomination for election to our Board or a proposal of business for the 2024 annual meeting of stockholders must deliver proper notice to us no later than the close of business on January 26, 2024.
+In addition to the requirements of Rule 14a-8, and as more specifically provided for in our Bylaws, in order for a nomination of persons for election to our Board or a proposal of business to be properly brought before our annual meeting of stockholders, nominations for election as a director and proposals for stockholder action may be made only by stockholders of the Company of record by giving written notice delivered or mailed to the Secretary of the Company: (a) in the case of an annual meeting of stockholders that is called for a date that is within thirty (30) days before or after the anniversary date of the immediately preceding annual meeting of stockholders, not less than one hundred twenty (120) days prior to such anniversary date; and (b) in the case of an annual meeting of stockholders that is called for a date that is not within thirty (30) days before or after the anniversary date; and (b) in the case of an annual meeting of stockholders, or in the case of a special meeting of stockholders, not later than the close of business on the tenth (10th) day following the day on which the notice of meeting was mailed or public disclosure of the date of the meeting was made, whichever occurs first.
+If the date of the 2024 annual meeting of stockholders is the same as the date of the 2023 Annual Meeting of Stockholders, a stockholder making a nomination for election to our Board or a proposal of business for the 2024 annual meeting of stockholders must deliver proper notice to us no later than the close of business on January 26, 2024.

-Proposals must also comply with the provisions contained in our bylaws relating to stockholder proposals, including provision of the information specified in our bylaws, such as information concerning the nominee or the proposal.
-Any proposals that do not meet the requirements set forth in our bylaws, other than proposals submitted in compliance with SEC Rule 14a-8 under the Exchange Act, will be declared out of order and will not be considered at the 2024 annual meeting of stockholders.
+Proposals must also comply with the provisions contained in our Bylaws relating to stockholder proposals, including provision of the information specified in our Bylaws, such as information concerning the nominee or the proposal.
+Any proposals that do not meet the requirements set forth in our Bylaws, other than proposals submitted in compliance with SEC Rule 14a-8 under the Exchange Act, will be declared out of order and will not be considered at the 2024 annual meeting of stockholders.